 Contents

-All about the Tower of London Prison
+Explore the Tower of London prison's intriguing past

-The Tower of London, originally a royal palace and fortress, also became an infamous prison.
-Although not designed as a jail, it detained many, from affluent nobles to traitors, offering a range of experiences from luxurious to lethal.
+The Tower of London, originally a royal palace and fortress, was also an infamous prison.
+Although not designed as a jail, it detained many, from affluent nobles to traitors, where fortunes could dramatically shift, from lavish accommodations to a swift and often violent end.
 Notable prisoners included Elizabeth I and Anne Boleyn, who faced vastly different fates within its walls.
+The Tower's narrative intertwines tales of betrayal, privileged confinements, and dramatic escapes, reflecting its complex history as a symbol of royal power and national security.

-Quick Facts about the Tower of London prison
+What to see at the Tower of London prison

 Tower of London Prison